Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Fittings and Graphs

 The list of planetary systems considered in this work is given in Table \ref{table1}.

-As we said, the data used to construct Table \ref{table1} are taken from NASA Exoplanet Archive\footnote{For this reason we excluded the system HIP 41378, which seems to have 5 planets, but the data of the fifth planet are not available on the NASA Archive}.
+As we said, the data used to construct Table \ref{table1} are taken from NASA Exoplanet Archive\footnote{For this reason we excluded the system HIP 41378, which seems to have 5 planets, but the data of the fifth planet are not available on the NASA Archive.}.
 Hereafter we discuss the reasons to consider that list, give comments and explanations of parameters appearing in Table \ref{table1}, and discuss anomalous cases.

-Firstly, in our analysis, we only consider extra solar planetary systems with at least \textit{five} confirmed planets or more.
-The choice of the number ``5" (or more) for the population of the planetary systems examined, could appear quite arbitrary, and perhaps it is.
+Firstly, in our analysis, we only consider extra solar planetary systems with at least \textit{five} confirmed planets each (or more), revolving around a \textit{single} star.
+The choice of the number ``5" for the population of the planetary systems examined, could appear quite arbitrary, and perhaps it is.
 However, simple practical considerations push towards that choice.
 Since our aim is to fit the distances/periods of the planets of a single system with a two-parameters exponential law, of course one would like to maximize the number of points contained in a single system, and therefore to choose systems with a large number of planets.
-On the other hand, the known systems with many planets are not so many, and we also want to check the TB law in as many different systems as possible, in order to strongly corroborate its statistical validity.
-The balance of these two opposite requirements has pushed us to choose systems populated with at least 5 planets or more. \\ To compute with accuracy the coefficients of a semi-log linear regression requires as many points as possible.
-That is even more true, if we consider that the TB regression line will be used to ``predict" the presence of new planets in a given system.
+To compute with accuracy the coefficients of a semi-log linear regression requires as many points as possible.
+That is even more true, if we consider that some of the TB regression lines will be used to ``predict" the presence of new planets in a given system.
 Obviously, the smaller the number of points you have at your disposal, the less performing is an exponential TB law in this prediction task.
+On the other hand, the known systems with many planets are not so many, and we also want to check the TB relation in as many different systems as possible, in order to strongly corroborate its statistical validity.
+The balance between these two opposite requirements has pushed us to choose systems populated with at least 5 planets.

 For sake of completeness, in Table \ref{table2} we report also the statistical analysis for planetary systems containing at least 5 planets, but with 2 or 3 stars at their center.
 Although some of these systems present very good statistical indicators (with the exception of GJ 667 C), it is also fair to say that the presence of 2 or 3 stars at the center of these systems can complicate the understanding of their dynamics in unexpected ways.
 Therefore, as for the discussion of the phenomenology of the Titius-Bode rule in extra solar planetary systems, we think it is prudent to confine ourselves to single-star systems, at least in this paper, postponing the analysis of multiple-star systems to future works \footnote{Further, we note that the system HD 20781-2, endowed with 5 planets, has not been reported neither in Table \ref{table1} nor in Table \ref{table2}, since not only it contains 2 stars at its center, but apparently \textit{four} planets revolve around HD 20781, and \textit{one} planet revolves around HD 20782... a really too complicated system!}.